nievacode-dev/space-gallery/README.md

 # Space Gallery

 Abandoned project.
-You can customize it.
+No longer update.
 This is my first project in Web Developer.

 ## Status

 - Discontinued
-- Open Source
+- Archived